micropolimi/MAPPI/docs/3D_printing.md

 Supports: no

 ### Printing settings
-The material used is PLA due to its ease of print and accessibility, but being highly hygroscopic it could warp with time and constant watering, so other materials like PETG or ABS could be used to increase the resistance of the chamber to weathering.
+PLA is used as the primary material due to its ease of printing and wide availability.
+However, since PLA is highly hygroscopic, it may warp over time with constant exposure to moisture.
+For improved durability and resistance to weathering, alternative materials such as PETG or ABS are recommended.
-High print resolution is not fundamental but going any lower than 0.3 mm could make the internal printed surface gritty and cause abnormal root growth.
+While high print resolution is not essential, going any lower than 0.3 mm may result in a rough internal surface, which can negatively affect root development.

-Printer technology: For the tweezers Fused Deposition Modeling (FDM) or stereolithography (SLA) are compatible as the print will not be visible in the Field of View during acquisition.
+Printer technology: For the tweezers, both Fused Deposition Modeling (FDM) and stereolithography (SLA) are suitable, as the printed component will not be visible in the field of view (FOV) during image acquisition.

 ## Light path barrier print and setup
-The light path barrier is an easy system to reduce crasstalk between the two orthogonal pathways.
+The light path barrier is a simple system designed to reduce crosstalk between the two orthogonal optical pathways.
+The design requires support structures, which must be removed after printing.
-The design does require supports, meaning removal of said support is necessary.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/barrier.png" width="700">